compbiocore/cbc-documentation-templates/docs/mkdocs.md

-We use [MkDocs](https://www.mkdocs.org/) with [Material design](https://squidfunk.github.io/mkdocs-material/).
+We use [MkDocs](https://www.mkdocs.org/) with [Material design](https://squidfunk.github.io/mkdocs-material/) for documentation.
 MkDocs is a powerful static site generator.
-The user only needs to provide Markdown files and a `.yml` configuration file to get started.
-The Material theme provides a modern, responsive, and intuitive interface to complex documentation.
+The user provides Markdown files and a `.yml` configuration file to get started.
+The Material theme has a modern, responsive, and intuitive interface to complex documentation.

 ## Installation
 !!! note